jcfoxtrot54/Discord-bot-for-statuses-of-FiveM-servers/README.md

 I accept no liability for any results of using this script, including but not explicitly: emotional, security, physical, an apocalypse, the collapse of a government, the moon caving in on itself before it explodes, or you standing on a piece of lego.
 This resource is under unlicense (https://unlicense.org/).

+NOTE: I'm still in the process of learning C#.
+Feel free to submit PRs if there're bits that could be improved.